How to Audition & Apply

 Please answer the following questions in a one-page essay:

 What work of literature, piece of art, real-life event or person, or movie do you think would make a good original musical, and what might this new musical have to say?
 What role might you see yourself playing in this production?
-For this essay, please observe the following guidelines:

 • If choosing a film to musicalize, the film may not be:

-• An existing musical (nor may any soundtrack music be used in the “new musical” version)
+• an existing musical (nor may any soundtrack music be used in the “new musical” version)

-• An animated movie featuring any songs that forward the story (Disney, etc.)
+• an animated movie featuring any songs that forward the story (Disney, etc.)

 • Be creative!